genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/expression_navigator_group_information.png

-2. **Top Differentially Expressed Genes** section allows you to choose which groups to compare and how to filter and sort identified differentially expressed (DE) genes.
+2. The **Top Differentially Expressed Genes** section allows you to choose which groups to compare and how to filter and sort identified differentially expressed (DE) genes.